sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

     ![find the Alert Notification Service](ans.png)

-    > The Alert Notification Service must be in the same cloud foundry org and space as the SAP HANA Cloud instances that it will be receiving notifications from.
+    > The Alert Notification Service must be in the same cloud foundry subaccount as the SAP HANA Cloud instances that it will be receiving notifications from.

     >---